MichelleNotTaylor/MichelleNotTaylor/README.md

 - 🌱 I’m currently learning **Python through the 100 days of Python Udemy course.**

-- 🥅 My goals for 2021 **Spend more time helping fellow coders on Stack Overflow.**
+- 🥅 My goals for 2021 are to **Spend more time helping fellow coders on Stack Overflow, and elevate my Python skils.**

 - ⚡ Fun fact **I am a pro knitter! 🧶**